Childhood Ependymoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Ependymoma

-- MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
-A substance called gadolinium is injected into the patient through a vein.
+MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
+A substance called gadolinium is injected into a vein and travels through the bloodstream.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column to check for cancer cells.
 This is done by placing a needle into the spinal column.
 This procedure is also called an LP or spinal tap.